wtfc63/crappy-crocodile/README.md

 ## Usage

+:warning:
+**Since the Video Intelligence API is billed per minute of video processed after the Free Tier is exhaused, it is highly recommended to set some pretty low quota on the API during development.
+The `init-analysis` Cloud Run service will only create one processing Bucket per video, but breaking changes to the service could lead to unacknowledged Pub/Sub messages which might cause a lot of retries.**

 ### Environment Setup

 * To setup the environment for the project, the [Google Cloud SDK](https://cloud.google.com/sdk/) and a GCP Project will be needed.